MohammadUT/Geo_event-QA/README.md

 This includes:

 APE software (.jar)

 config.json: configuration files

 constraints.json: constraint files

-GeoTaxonomy.rdf: a combined ontology of CCD ontology and tool onotlogy based on geooperator categories .
+GeoTaxonomy.rdf: a combined ontology of CCD ontology and tool onotlogy based on geooperator categories.

-GeooperatorsAnnotation.json: the tool annotation file as input to APE. solutions.txt: solution workflows in the text format
+GeooperatorsAnnotation.json: the tool annotation file as input to APE.

+solutions.txt: solution workflows in the text format